St John Paul College

 St John Paul College (originally named John Paul College after Pope John Paul II, renamed on 27 August 2014 following his canonization) is a Catholic independent secondary school in Coffs Harbour, New South Wales, Australia.

 John Paul College was opened in 1983 with Years 7 and 8, and was the culmination of many years of planning by the parish priest of Coffs Harbour, Father Anthony Casey and the Parents' Planning Committee.

-Land on Hogbin Drive was donated by Paddy Hargraves.
-The first stage of construction was completed in 1982; the second stage was commenced in 1985 and opened in 1986, followed by the opening of the chapel (now drama) and multi-purpose hall in 1987.
-After the school had grown to nearly 1000 students, a new block was opened in 1992 and named Nagle Block after the foundress of the Presentation Order.
-To commemorate the contribution of the Sisters of Mercy to John Paul College, 1983 through 1992, the library was dedicated to Catherine McAuley, their foundress.
-A larger chapel "Stella Maris" was added in 1996.

-College colours are sky blue, maroon and navy.
-The student population is divided into four houses, Casey, Hargraves, Kelly and McAuley, mostly for sports, with teams and individual sports people participating in all sports.
-The houses were all named after founding figures of John Paul College, and have house colours affiliated with them (green, blue, yellow and red respectively).
+The current principal is Michael Carniato.
+The current Assistant Principals are Leanne Gennat (Mission), Michael Stubbs (Pastoral Care) and James Furey (Learning & Teaching).